kuyugama/fundi/docs/howtos/dependency.rst

 That are used to create and provide data to dependants.
 They help split code into preparation and actual work.

-  Note: Each dependency is evaluated only once per injection cycle — subsequent uses are cached.
+  Note: By default, each dependency is evaluated only once per injection cycle — subsequent uses are cached.

+  To disable this behavior use :code:`caching=False` parameter in :code:`from_(...)` and :code:`scan(...)` functions

 Example of dependency that generates one random name: